redwoodjs/redwood/docs/docs/uploads.md

   // notice we're passing in the file list, and not the input!
   // highlight-next-line
-  const processedInput = await uploadProcessors.processFileList(input.photos)
+  const processedInput = await saveFiles.inList(input.photos)
   /* Returns an array like this:
   [
   '/baseStoragePath/AG1258019MAFGK.jpg',